Assanfakou/42cursus/README.md

-#these the projects that i worked in 1337#
+#these are the projects that i have done in 42 programme#